-Additionally the operator then has to inform the CB of preferred options, such as scheduling a follow-up audit at a time at which compliance can be ensured, or e.g. withdrawing the application for certification and choosing to receive only a performance evaluation confirmation and the performance evaluation report.
+The operator then has to inform the CB of his planned next steps e.g, scheduling a follow-up audit at a time at which compliance can be ensured, or withdrawing the application for certification and choosing to receive only a performance evaluation confirmation and the performance evaluation report.
 The operator can also submit written proof to rebut the rating.